wittfabian/djangae/docs/sandbox.md

 You also need to ensure that the `application` in app.yaml is set to the application which you wish to connect to.

 Then run your management command specifying the `remote` sandbox.
-Note that the `--sandbox` argument needs to come before the name of the management command, e.g.:

     ./manage.py --sandbox=remote shell